EAddario/askhal/README.md

 | **--presence `<value>`**     | Penalizes token presence in generated results; ranges from `-2.0` to `2.0`                         | No       | `0`                  |
 | **-v, --version**            | Displays the program's current version                                                             | No       | N/A                  |
 | **-h, --help**               | Displays help information and usage instructions                                                   | No       | N/A                  |

+**Note:** If the context exceeds the maximum supported by the chosen model, `askahl` will terminate with an error message along the lines of `This endpoint's maximum context length is X tokens.
+However, you requested about Y tokens (Y of text input).
+Please reduce the length of either one, or use the "middle-out" transform to compress your prompt automatically.`

+Using the **-f** or **--fit** option will enable OpenRouter's compression algorithm which seemingly removes as much text from the middle of the prompt as it's necessary to fit within the model's limit.

+While this seems to be a draconian approach at first (text in the middle simply gets deleted!), it's not without some merit as explained in the [*Lost in the Middle: How Language Models Use Long Contexts*](https://cs.stanford.edu/~nfliu/papers/lost-in-the-middle.arxiv2023.pdf) research paper by *Nelson F. Liu, et al.* however, before enabling this feature please consider the possibility that some/all of the deleted context would have been material to the model's output.

 ---